claby2/sksv/README.md

 Simple Keystroke Visualizer.

 `sksv` is a small C program to display keystrokes.
-Key presses and rendering are both done through X11 functions.
+Key press detection and rendering are both done through X11 functions.

 ## Requirements